dcoeurjo/GeomProc-cmake-recipes/README.md

 For system-wide downloads, consider using the `CPM_SOURCE_CACHE` environnement variable (cf [CPM doc](https://github.com/cpm-cmake/CPM.cmake?tab=readme-ov-file#CPM_SOURCE_CACHE))

-*Note*: Some recipe combinations could be suboptimal, as a given subproject may be downloaded and built several times.
+**Note**: Some recipe combinations could be suboptimal, as a given subproject may be fetched and built several times.
+Some projects may have dependencies that may not be automatically downloaded by cmake (eg. DGtal needs boost).
+Please check the instructions.

 # Geometry processing packages